England national football team: Fabio Capello, Roy Hodgson and Sam Allardyce

 On 14 December 2007, Italian manager Fabio Capello was appointed as McClaren's successor, becoming only the second foreign coach to take the job.
 At the 2010 World Cup, England were considered favourites to top their group but drew their opening two games against the United States and Algeria; this led to questions about the team's spirit, tactics and ability to handle pressure.
 Despite this, England progressed to the round of 16, where they were beaten 4–1 by Germany, their heaviest defeat in a World Cup finals tournament match.
 This match became infamous for a ghost goal when Frank Lampard hit a shot from outside the penalty area that bounced down off the crossbar and over the goal line before being cleared by German goalkeeper Manuel Neuer, with neither the referee nor the assistant opting to award a goal.
 Had it been given, the goal would have tied the game 2–2 with England coming from two goals down.
-This incident – along with similar mistakes at the tournament – lead to an apology from FIFA president Sepp Blatter and was a factor in the subsequent decision to introduce goal-line technology into football.
+This incident – along with similar mistakes at the tournament – led to an apology from FIFA president Sepp Blatter and was a factor in the subsequent decision to introduce goal-line technology into football.
 Capello continued as England manager, leading the team's successful qualifying campaign for Euro 2012, before resigning from the role in February 2012 following a disagreement with the FA over their request to remove John Terry from the team captaincy following accusations of racial abuse against the player.

 Following Capello's departure, Stuart Pearce was appointed as caretaker manager for one match, after which in May 2012, Roy Hodgson was announced as the new manager, just six weeks before Euro 2012.
 England managed to finish top of their group, but exited the European Championship in the quarter-finals via a penalty shoot-out against Italy.
 In the 2014 World Cup, England were eliminated at the group stage for the first time since 1958.
 At Euro 2016, England were eliminated in the round of 16, losing 2–1 to Iceland in a result that has been described as among their worst ever defeats.
 Hodgson tendered his resignation shortly after the full-time whistle, with Sam Allardyce announced as his successor in July 2016.
 After one match and only 67 days in charge, Allardyce resigned from his managerial post by mutual agreement following an alleged breach of FA rules.
 This makes Allardyce the shortest serving permanent England manager.